Skip to main content

 Lecturer/Supervisor of Secondary Science and English Language Arts

-Dr. Millstone is passionate about preparing new teachers to work with the Next Generation Science Standards (NGSS), as well as about helping new teachers to teach the whole child.
-Her interests focus on methods of teaching inquiry in the science classroom such that students “do” science and not “learn about” science, as well as on ways to incorporate empathy into classrooms through the use of literature and restorative circles.
-She strives to use best practices in her own courses in order to prepare teachers to work successfully with underserved populations.
+Dr. Millstone is passionate about preparing new teachers to work with the Next Generation Science Standards (NGSS) and about supporting teachers in addressing the needs of the whole child.
+Her interests include methods of teaching inquiry in science classrooms so that students do science rather than learn about science, as well as ways to incorporate empathy into classrooms through the use of literature and restorative circles.